-As of the date of this Annual Information Form, the Company considers its royalty interest in the McArthur River Project and Cigar Lake Project (each as defined herein), each located in Saskatchewan, Canada as its material properties for the purposes of NI 43-101.
-See "General Development of the Business - McArthur River and Cigar Lake Royalty Acquisitions".
+As of the date of this Annual Information Form, the Company considers its royalty interest in the McArthur River Operation and Cigar Lake Project (each as defined herein), each located in Saskatchewan, Canada as its material properties for the purposes of NI 43-101.
+See "URC Asset Portfolio - Royalty Interests - McArthur River" and "URC Asset Portfolio - Royalty Interests - Cigar Lake".

-Unless otherwise indicated, the scientific and technical information contained herein or in the documents incorporated by reference regarding: (i) McArthur River has been derived from the technical report titled "McArthur River Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report" (the "McArthur River Technical Report"), with an effective date of December 31, 2018; and (ii) Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of December 31, 2018; and (ii) Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of December 31, 2023 (the "Cigar Lake Technical Report"), each prepared for Cameco Corporation ("Cameco") as well as Cameco's Annual Information Form for the year ended December 31, 2023 (the "Cameco 2023 AIF") and Cameco's other public disclosures, copies of which are available under its profile on the System for Electronic Document Analysis and Retrieval at www.sedarplus.ca ("SEDAR+").
+Unless otherwise indicated, the scientific and technical information contained herein or in the documents incorporated by reference regarding: (i) McArthur River has been derived from the technical report titled "McArthur River Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report" (the "McArthur River Technical Report"), with an effective date of December 31, 2018; and (ii) Waterbury Lake / Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of December 31, 2018; and (ii) Waterbury Lake / Cigar Lake has been derived from the technical report titled "Cigar Lake Operation, Northern Saskatchewan, Canada, National Instrument 43-101 Technical Report", with an effective date of

+December 31, 2023 (the "Cigar Lake Technical Report"), each prepared for Cameco Corporation ("Cameco") as well as Cameco's Annual Information Form for the year ended December 31, 2024 (the "Cameco 2024 AIF") and Cameco's other public disclosures, copies of which are available under its profile on the System for Electronic Document Analysis and Retrieval+ at www.sedarplus.ca ("SEDAR+").